martinthomson/http-replay/draft-thomson-http-replay.md

 That might be used for traffic analysis to recover information about requests or the resources those requests target.

+A gateway that forwards requests that were received in early data MUST only do so if it knows that the server that receives those requests understands the `Early-Data` header field and will correctly generate a 422 (Too Early) status code.
+A gateway that isn't certain about server support SHOULD either delay forwarding the request until the TLS handshake completes, or send a 422 (Too Early) status code in response.

 # IANA Considerations